-Like people who didn’t live near a diabetes prevention program.
+Like people who didn’t live near a diabetes prevention or management program.
 People who don’t have a corporate-sponsored health plan or EAP.
 People who are retired or unable to work.
-Employees of small businesses, stay at home parents, family members and loved ones of those diagnosed with prediabetes and many, many others.
+Employees of small businesses, stay at home parents, family members and loved ones of those diagnosed with prediabetes and type 2, and many, many others.

 Or, if they do have access to those larger plans through an employer, maybe they’re uncomfortable taking advantage of them BECAUSE they’re sponsored by their employer!

 Understanding that there was a need out there that was not being met, well that got me thinking.
 I learned less than 2.5% of the 1 in 3 adults with prediabetes in the U.S. attend a program that can prevent or delay type 2 diabetes.
+And only about 7% with type 2 ever attend a diabetes education program.
 That is wrong!

 And the Sweet People Club was the result of all that thinking.

 But if I’m being truly honest, the initial catalyst that really got it going wasn’t my professional motivation – it was getting diagnosed with prediabetes myself, and then not finding a private online community for support that was rooted in science.